 About our Program

 The Bee City and Bee Campus USA programs are initiatives of the Xerces Society, a non-profit organization that has worked to protect invertebrates and their habitats since 1971.
 By becoming a Bee Campus USA, UCF actively addresses the plight of pollinators through operations, educational programs, and community engagement.
 We maintain our designation by submitting an annual report that details our achievements each year and we have been a member for two years.
-Check out the UCF Arboretum Annual Report.
+Check out the UCF Arboretum and Sustainability Initiatives profile.

 Pollinator populations are in decline due to habitat loss, pesticide use, and other stresses.
 One way to enhance pollinator populations is to establish plants that they need to prosper and grow.
 UCF planted its first official pollinator garden in 2016, and we have since added two more gardens, with plans to add more.
 Beyond the pollinator gardens, there are many plants throughout campus landscapes and natural areas that provide abundant food sources for pollinators.
 You can find information on many of the plants we use in our pollinator gardens by visiting our Pollinator Garden Collection on the Plants Map website.
 Also, check out this awesome pollinator project from Lawn to Wildflowers!